Slavic Winter

 January 31, 2025 7:30 PM

-Carlos Alvarez Theater
+Carlos Alvarez Theater - Tobin Center

 Join us for a concert that explores the rich, emotional tapestry of Slavic music through masterpieces by Tchaikovsky, Arensky, Zarebski and Dvořák.
 This program offers a profound exploration of Eastern European repertoire with some of the world’s most sought-after chamber performers.